dustinian/Adventures/bfrpg_terror_on_the_cattaro.md

 Events leading to the adventure:

 * __January 2, 1923:__ An overzealous boardmember of Chicago's [Lincoln Park Zoo](https://en.wikipedia.org/wiki/Lincoln_Park_Zoo) offers good money for black-market gorillas delivered before the fourth of July... no questions asked.
-* __January 30, 1923:__ In Capetown, South Africa, Guenter Oosthiezen and his cronies hear of the rich American's offer, and take the contract.
+* __January 30, 1923:__ In Capetown, South Africa, Guenter Oosthiezen and his poachers hear of the rich American's offer, and take the contract.
 * __May 7, 1923:__ Guenter and his men finally capture several gorillas in the [Belgian Congo](https://en.wikipedia.org/wiki/Belgian_Congo).
 * __May 22, 1923:__  In Durban, South Africa, Guenter and his men load the gorillas into a wooden crate and onto the _S.S.
 Cattaro_, purposefully mis-labelling them as goats to avoid exotic animal taxes, tariffs, and prohibitions.
 * __Today, May 27, 1923:__ Four days into the trans-Atlantic journey, the terrified, malnourished gorillas escape...